aleksebastian/ts-react-boilerplate/README.md

-# React boilerplate
+# TypeScript-React boilerplate

-A lightweight react boilerplate setup to get up and coding in seconds.
+A lightweight TypeScript-React boilerplate setup to get up and coding in seconds.

 - CSS modules are supported out of the box.
 A sample CSS file for the App component can be found in the src folder.